-The objective is to have a consulting firm or university use data reported by municipal providers and industrial users to:
+The objective is to have a consulting firm or university (i.e. a qualified contractor) use data reported by municipal providers and other industrial users to:

 - Better understand municipal seasonal as well as indoor and outdoor water use trends over time; - Quantify municipal monthly per capita water use over time; and - Examine Industrial monthly use patterns by NAICS code and geography and develop trend metrics based on gallons of water used by an appropriate denominator depicting output by that industrial sector.